The best deals from Amazon's Big Winter Sale

 People love this coffee maker because it’s so easy.
 Just use any K-cup pod to brew coffee or make delicious lattes and cappuccinos.

-KitchenAid Spiralizer Plus Attachment with Peel, Core and Slice ($99, originally $149.99; amazon.com)
+KitchenAid Spiralizer Plus Attachment With Peel, Core and Slice ($99, originally $149.99; amazon.com)

 Was your New Year’s resolution to add more veggies to your meals?
 Get it done easily with this spiralizing attachment for your KitchenAid mixer that’s currently $50 off.